 There are usually four, sometimes three to five eggs.
 The eggs are whitish with brown markings and are incubated by the female for eleven to twelve days.
 Cowbirds will frequently lay eggs in the nests of these birds.
 Both parents fed the nestlings.
 The young will leave the nest about ten to twelve days after hatching.

-Yellow-rumped Warbler Migration
+Chestnut-sided Warbler Migration

 The chestnut-sided warbler is considered a long-distant migrant.
 These birds mostly migrate at night.
 Peak migration occurs mostly during May and September.
 Chestnut-sided warblers arrive in their breeding range in May and depart by mid-September.
-Wintering warblers in Central America inhabit shaded-coffee plantations, scrubby edge habitats, successional habitats and mature wet forest.
+Wintering warblers in Central America inhabit shaded-coffee plantations, scrubby edge habitats, successional habitats, and mature wet forest.

 Thank you for reading and I hope you enjoyed learning a little about the chestnut-sided warbler.